• 0

 Rose Pruning Summary

-So there we have it my easy guide to pruning roses whether you know what the rose is or not!
-It's all too easy to just remove things in the garden that we don't immediately like or understand.
+It's all too easy to remove things we don't immediately like or understand in the garden.
 I'd urge you to always give a new plant a few seasons before removing it.
-It's far easier to get an established plant to flower than wait for a new one to settle in.
+Getting an established, out-of-shape rose bush to flower is far easier than waiting for a new one to settle in.

 If you have any questions please drop a comment below or add one to my Youtube channel where I'm happy to help.
 You can also check out my TweetFacebook or Instagram for more guides and tips.